PRINT MATERIALS FAQ

 food card

-G4G Food & Beverage Cards are some of the most visual components of G4G because your diners will see them when choosing what to eat.
-Once recipes and food and drink items have been assigned color codes and sodium codes, you’re ready to create Food Cards.
-Producing Food Cards properly is a critically important step in the G4G program and requires attention to detail.
+G4G food cards and drink cards are some of the most visual program components because your diners will see them when choosing what to eat.
+Once recipes and food/drink items have been assigned color and sodium codes, you’re ready to create food cards.
+Producing food cards properly is a critical step in the G4G program and requires attention to detail.
+Food and drink cards with sodium codes educate diners and highlight the program as well as meet G4G Program Requirement 4: Standardized display of G4G color and sodium codes.

 Tip from the field

-G4G Team Leads: Do you have staff member(s) excited to promote the G4G program?
+Do you have staff member(s) excited to promote the G4G program?
 Are they detail-oriented and well-organized?
 If so, consider making them a G4G Administrative Lead.
-They’ll excel with dedicated time to create sticky labels, print materials, and assemble G4G Food Cards.
+They’ll excel with dedicated time to create sticky labelsprint materials, and assemble G4G food cards.

-G4G Food Cards, Beverage Cards, posters, table tents, table signs, and brochures should be professionally printed.
+G4G food cards, drink cards, posters, table tents, table signs, and brochures should all be professionally printed.
 You can download the files from our website and print them at your local print office.
+Contact your G4G service representative for Service-specific guidance on ordering materials.
 We also have digital materials if your facility has digital menu boards.

 Tip from the field

-G4G Administrative Leads: Looking to save time and decrease your facility’s need for individual Food Cards?
+Looking to save time and decrease your facility’s need for individual food cards?
 Fill out a G4G menu board template instead with the serving station's menu, print it, and then post it on serving lines and stations (or display digitally, if possible).
-Refer to the G4G 2.0 Program Requirements for guidance on using the G4G 2.0 logo.
+Refer to the G4G program requirements for guidance on using the G4G logo.

 Tip from the field

-G4G Team Leads: If you identify the need for other materials or versions of a current G4G material, send your request to the G4G Program Office at G4GTeam@usuhs.edu.
+If you identify a need for other materials or versions of G4G materials, send your request to the G4G Program Office at G4GTeam@usuhs.edu.

 • All AFRS recipes are lab-tested and standardized, so you can expect consistent results for taste, texture, and yield if food is prepared according to the recipe.